St. Philip’s is so tiny. Is it a real church?

 Adult Forum — Meeting at 9:15 a.m. between Sunday services, our Adult Forum is a moderated discussion that explores the subjects that matter to us as people of faith.
 Recent topics have included a discussion of Prayer in the Cave of the Heart and the contemplative life; death and dying; caring for loved ones; Laudato Si, Pope Francis's encyclical on the environment; and Franciscan spirituality.

-Service events — There's nothing like working side by side with people to get to know them.
+Service events — There’s nothing like working side by side with people to get to know them.
 Our meal-packing event on a recent Martin Luther King Day was a perfect case in point.
 Organized into seven production lines of about 10 people each, participants laughed, swapped stories and exchanged high fives as they worked to pack 27,000 nutritious meals for food-insecure people in our region.
-Check our calendar for upcoming service events — and join us!
+Check our Weekly Bulletin for upcoming service events — and join us!

 What community activities does the church participate in?